Ganeshshinde-2003/Burger-King/README.md

 # Usage
 ### Once you have cloned the repository, open the index.html file in your browser to see the Burger King clone website.

+# Contributing
+### Contributions are welcome!
+If you would like to contribute to this project, please fork the repository and create a pull request with your changes.